yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 ** DISCLAIMER ** The author of Custom Balances accepts no responsibility for the accuracy of the cost basis or
                  capital gains calculations.
 Do not rely on these calculations for tax returns or other important documents.
-Please verify and use your own calculations for important documents.
+Please verify and use your own calculations for important / official government reporting.

-Cost basis can appear in multiple places.
-They are not all calculated quite the same way in Moneydance.
+Cost basis can appear in Moneydance in multiple places.
+It is not calculated consistantly everywhere...
 For example:
 - Investment account: Portfolio View tab (PVT)              (Avg Cost - new engine)
 - Cost Basis report (CBR)                                   (Avg Cost - old method)
 - Portfolio report (PR)                                     (Avg Cost - new engine)